liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

     my-app-title=Mi Aplicación
     add-entity=Añadir Entity

-On building the language module, @product@'s `ResourceBundleLoaderAnalyzerPlugin` detects the `content/Language.properties` file and adds a resource bundle [*capability*](http://blog.osgi.org/2015/12/using-requirements-and-capabilities.html) to the module.
+On building the language module, Liferay's `ResourceBundleLoaderAnalyzerPlugin` detects the `content/Language.properties` file and adds a resource bundle [*capability*](http://blog.osgi.org/2015/12/using-requirements-and-capabilities.html) to the module.
 Remember, resource bundles are objects that contain localized data.
-A capability is a contract a module declares to @product@'s OSGi framework.
+A capability is a contract a module declares to Liferay's OSGi framework.
 Capabilities let you associate services with modules that provide them.
-In this case, @product@ registers a [ResourceBundleLoader](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/util/ResourceBundleLoader.html) service for the resource bundle capability.
+In this case, Liferay registers a [ResourceBundleLoader](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/util/ResourceBundleLoader.html) service for the resource bundle capability.